Ryan Andrews, MA, MS, RD

 Ginger has spoken around the country as well as internationally to large audiences.
 She enjoys bringing energy, humor and storytelling to her presentations, creating an interactive and engaging experience for the audience.
 Deeply evidence-based, she is able to speak to audiences with varied backgrounds, bringing people together through open-mindedness and inclusion.

 Ginger serves as adjunct clinical faculty at the Bastyr Center for Natural Health teaching master’s level nutrition students.
-She is the president of the Greater Seattle Dietetic Association, chair-elect of the Member and Student Advisory Committee in the Academy, past president for the Chicago Academy of Nutrition and Dietetics and past chair of the Vegetarian Nutrition Dietetic Practice Group.
-She was awarded Emerging Dietetic Leader in Washington State in 2020.
+She is the Director of Communications for the Washington State Academy of Nutrition and Dietetics, past spokesperson for the Academy of Nutrition and Dietetics, and past chair of the Vegetarian Nutrition Dietetic Practice Group.
+She holds degrees from the University of Washington and Bastyr University.

 - Hot Trends in Plant-based Nutrition